FlorentVigot/Apinuxt/README.md

-# apinuxt
+# Api with Nuxt JS
-I create an api apllication with sportmonks about football
+I create an api apllication with sportmonks about football.
+You can find the score live of Scottish Premiership and Superliga
 ## Build Setup

 ```bash